puppeteer/puppeteer/docs/webdriver-bidi.md

-# Experimental WebDriver BiDi Support
+# Experimental WebDriver BiDi support

 [WebDriver BiDi](https://w3c.github.io/webdriver-bidi/) is a new cross-browser automation protocol currently under development, aiming to combine the best of both WebDriver “Classic” and CDP.
 WebDriver BiDi promises bi-directional communication, making it fast by default, and it comes packed with low-level control.
 Dive deeper with these resources: